 - Core time is 8 minutes on each clock per game;

-- In each event, players will be allotted to a rating group.
+- In each event, players will be allotted to a rating group;

-The following are the rating bands now translated to 4-digit ratings:
+The following are the rating groups:

 To calculate the time Handicap: for each game, take the difference between the players’ respective rating groups, call this figure minutes.
 Deduct these minutes from the higher-rated player’s clock and add those minutes to the lower-rated player’s clock.
 The greatest time adjustment is therefore +/– 6 mins.
 Players in the same rating group play with equal time, 8 minutes each.